Windos/windos.github.io/_posts/2018-04-02-crouton-sounds.md

 **Take off the Training Wheels**

-The natural first steps for someone creating toast notifications is the New-BurntToastNotification function.
+The natural first steps for someone creating toast notifications is the `New-BurntToastNotification` function.
 This function is meant to be a short runway for getting off the ground, it exposes enough customizability to tailor your own basic notifications.
-It also has enough default values that you can run the function raw and get *something* no screen.
+It also has enough default values that you can run the function raw and get *something* on screen.

 Behind the scenes, there are 15 other functions available to create your preferred flavor of toast.